VDI Infrastructure: Citrix vs. VMware

 Hypervisor

 Citrix's documentation touts an impressive list of compatible hosting solutions.
-For on premise deployments, this list includes Citrix Hypervisor (formerly XenServer), VMware vSphere, Microsoft Hyper-V, and the up-and-coming Nutanix Acropolis.
-In the realm of cloud competitors, Citrix supports the two big 800-pound gorillas in the market: Amazons AWS and Microsoft Azure.
+This list includes Citrix Hypervisor (formerly XenServer), VMware vSphere, Microsoft Hyper-V, and the up-and-coming Nutanix Acropolis for on-premise deployments.
+In the realm of cloud competitors, Citrix supports the two big 800-pound gorillas in the market: Amazon AWS and Microsoft Azure.

 Brokering Service